rastoelias/ansible-kvm/README.md

 * SSH Keys on the local machine.
 * Ansible 2.7+ on your local machine.
 * Remote machine with the [Ubuntu server 18.04](http://cdimage.ubuntu.com/releases/18.04.2/release/) installed.
-* SSH Key-Based Authentication your remote machine.
+* Non-root sudo user with SSH Key-Based Authentication your remote machine.

 > Note: For managing KVM virtual machines using `virt-manager` (a graphical utility for managing KVM virtual machines), you will need a linux desktop workstation, or linux desktop VM running on your Windows or MacOS workstation.
 Or, you can manage VMs via the command line which is not recommended.